 Salary After Attending: $29,400

-The Eastern Iowa Community College District is comprised of three different community colleges: Clinton Community College, Muscatine Community College, and Scott Community College.
+The Eastern Iowa Community College District is three different community colleges: Clinton Community College, Muscatine Community College, and Scott Community College.
 Together, the three colleges offer programs suited for a wide range of students.
 Adult learners may be interested in the district’s degree plan for working adults or in the option to earn an associate’s degree exclusively with nighttime classes.
-Registered apprenticeships are offered in the areas of culinary arts and manufacturing, and an honors program is available to those who maintain at least a 3.5GPA or who have a score of at least 1000 on the SAT.
+Registered apprenticeships are available in the areas of culinary arts and manufacturing, and an honors program is available to those who maintain at least a 3.5GPA or who have a score of at least 1000 on the SAT.
 Overall, the colleges in this district offer a combined total of 20 different associate’s degrees and 32 certificates.
 Students at Clinton Community College can take advantage of an on-campus housing option.
-This is provided in single rooms or in suites of two rooms.
+This is provided in single rooms or suites of two rooms.